car251290/React-NewPortfolio/README.md

 Add a domain
 You can add a domain to Netlify DNS by registering a new domain or by delegating an existing domain from another registrar.

+At Netlify  React in production and are familiar with the challenges in deploying it to production as well.

+## Powerful Netlify

+Today Facebook announced their opinated boiler-plate for getting React projects started.
+This is great news, since the ecosystem around getting React projects started has been in a state of Flux (see what I did there?).

 Register a new domain
 To learn how to register a new domain, visit the domain registration page.